 Most people who visit Coral Bay drive up, and tow a trailer or a boat.
 You can fly into Exmouth fairly easily, and then it is a 120km drive south down to Coral Bay.
-I would highly advise driving up though, as a car comes in handy.
-If you have a 4x4, its a good idea to take that, as there is a lot of optional beach driving that can help you get to some great fishing destinations.
+If you have a 4WD, its a good idea to take that, as there is a lot of optional beach driving that can help you get to some great fishing destinations.

 Coral bay Sharks and Turtles